MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/credentials-protection-and-management/Authentication-Policies-and-Authentication-Policy-Silos.md

 1. The domain controller in a domain running  Windows Server 2012 R2  queries for the user account and determines if it is configured with an authentication policy that restricts initial authentication that requires armored requests.

-2. The domain controller performs an access check by using the configured access control conditions and the system’s identity information in the TGT that is used to armor the request.
+2. The domain controller performs an access check by using the configured access control conditions and the system???s identity information in the TGT that is used to armor the request.
 The access check succeeds.

     > [!NOTE]
     > If legacy workgroup restrictions are configured, those also need to be met.